letmeNo1/Aki/README.md

  ***For Windows：***  `UIElementRef app = Operation.initializeAppRefForWin("C:\\WINDOWS\\System32\\calc.exe");`

 App window itself is an UIElementRef object, And every elements are an UIElementRef object yet.
+You can call the find or click method through UIElementRef

 Mouse event